-- 2.6.
-Every year services must update and / or review their fees and charges with a view to ensuring that discretionary services for which a fee or a charge is applicable are not provided at subsidy without a specific supporting policy decision.
-The individual fees and charges schedules will be published annually with the transparency information.
+- 2.7.
+Every year services must review and update their fees and charges with view to ensuring that discretionary services for which a fee or a charge is applicable are not provided at subsidy without a specific supporting policy decision.
+The individual fees and charges schedules will be published annually with the MTFP.
 Each fee or charge will be required to be reviewed in-depth periodically which must not exceed three years.
-The review will apply relevant direct and indirect costs to assess the cost neutrality of the change.
-Cost neutrality should be aimed for by all services delivering discretionary activities for which a few or a charge is applied.
-The level of any subsidy and other charge policies are combined into the fees and charges strategy for the service.
-This strategy should be part of the overall service strategies and communicated as part of the MTFP.
-Scrutiny Boards may review and challenge the fees and charges elements of the overall service strategies.
-The Director of Finance will provide appropriate support and guidance in the Financial management toolkit. - 2.7.
-Any new charges or any changes in policy will need to follow the following approval process: - a) When there is a change of service policy that could, depending on Legal's advice, require a public consultation, a separate Cabinet paper proposing the new fee and charge is required.
-Any substantive change in policy in
+Each review will ensure that all costs are recovered through the fee, unless there is a specific policy to provide a subsidy.
+This strategy must be part of the overall service strategies and communicated as part of the MTFP.
+Select committees may review and challenge the fees and charges elements of the service strategies. - 2.8.
+Any new charges or any changes in policy will need to follow the following approval process: - When there is a change of service policy that could, depending on legal advice, require a public consultation, a separate Cabinet paper proposing the new fee or charge is required.
+Any substantive change in policy in the

-- the application of the fee or charge, or in the level of subsidy (if relevant) will also require Cabinet approval. - b) When there isn't a change of service policy, the service could choose to have a separate Cabinet report or include a request within the budget monitoring report recommending the new fee and charge. - 2.8.
+- application of the fee or charge, or in the level of subsidy (if relevant) will also require Cabinet approval. - When there is no change of service policy, the service could choose to have a separate Cabinet report or include a request within the budget monitoring report proposing the new fee and charge - 2.9.
 All income properly due to the council must be collected promptly and recorded to the council's benefit, unless specific authority to waive, discount or write-off such income is approved through Cabinet, Cabinet Members or under delegated powers to officers.
-Senior Managers have authority to waive fees and charges for reasons outlined in Financial Management toolkit, up to a cumulative value of £25,000 per year in any one case.
+Senior leaders have authority to waive fees and charges for reasons outlined in the Financial Management toolkit, up to a cumulative value of £25,000 per year in any one case.
 Any waiver of higher value requires Cabinet approval.
-Waivers granted in year must be reported in year end financial outturn reports to Cabinet. - 2.9.
+Waivers granted in year must be reported in year-end financial outturn reports to Cabinet. - 2.10.
 Cabinet must agree proposals to start charging for or trading in goods or services not previously subject to charging or trading with third parties.